-“Sharps” is a term that is often used in the medical field to refer to needlesticks, scalpels, and other medical instruments that are used to penetrate the skin.
-When these medical instruments are improperly disposed of, they can become a serious biohazard — even a small nick, cut, or puncture wound could have devastating consequences.
+“Sharps” is a term often used in the medical field to refer to needlesticks, scalpels, and other medical instruments used to penetrate the skin.
+When these medical instruments are improperly disposed of, they can become a serious biohazard.
+Even a small nick, cut, or puncture wound could have devastating consequences.

-This is because used medical instruments can potentially carry several different types of bloodborne pathogens, such as the Human Immunodeficiency Virus (HIV), Hepatitis B Virus (HBV), Hepatitis C Virus (HCV), and more.
-According to a report from the United States Department of Labor, researchers estimate that “5.6 million workers in the healthcare industry and related occupations are at risk of occupational exposure to bloodborne pathogens.”
+This is because used medical instruments can potentially carry several different types of bloodborne pathogens.
+These include the Human Immunodeficiency Virus (HIV), Hepatitis B Virus (HBV), Hepatitis C Virus (HCV), and more.
+According to a United States Department of Labor report, researchers estimate that “5.6 million workers in the healthcare industry and related occupations are at risk of occupational exposure to bloodborne pathogens.”

-Medical facilities and professionals have a legal obligation to properly label and dispose of any materials that may be a potential biohazard.
+Medical facilities and professionals are legally obligated to properly label and dispose of any materials that may be a potential biohazard.
 If you or someone you know was hurt due to the improper disposal of a medical instrument, contact Hach & Rose, LLP to discuss your rights and legal options.
-We will sit down with you to discuss your case when you call (212) 779-0057 or fill out a contact form on our site to schedule a free and confidential consultation.
+We will sit down with you to discuss your case when you call (212) 779-0057.
+Or fill out a contact form on our site to schedule a free and confidential consultation.